 For automotive (and almost every category), 2020 has been anything but normal due to the COVID-19 pandemic.
 To help dealers navigate this unique selling environment, we’ve continued to share up-to-date information from our COVID-19 Consumer Sentiment Studies, as well as relevant recommendations to help sell more cars.

 3 key takeaways from CarGurus’ recent research

-- Before the global health crisis, just 32% of car buyers said they were open to buying a vehicle online.
-Now, 60% are open to the idea (vs. 61% in April).
-However, many shoppers still value and miss the in-store experience —only 37% would prefer to buy online (vs. 39% in April).
+- Before the global health crisis, just 35% of car buyers said they were open to buying a vehicle online.
+Now, 60% are open to the idea (vs. 60% in June and 61% in April).
+However, many shoppers still value and miss the in-store experience —only 41% would prefer to buy online (vs. 19% pre-pandemic).

-- As consumers emerge from lockdown, change travel plans, and reconsider what mobility will look like in the long-term, vehicles are becoming even more vital to everyday life — 45% say they expect to use their car for more road trips or longer drives, while 72% of those planning to travel this year say they intend to drive, rather than fly, for at least one trip.
+- As consumers emerge from lockdown, change travel plans, and reconsider what mobility will look like in the long-term, vehicles are becoming even more vital to everyday life — 47% say they expect to use their car for more road trips or longer drives.